 This article will guide you on how to install or reinstall Android One default fastboot ROM on Xiaomi Mi A1.
-Some users may need this tutorial to help them reset their phones into stock factory settings and hence may be you do.
-Moreover, this will also be useful if you want to upgrade current version of ROM into a newer version just in case you could not do it via OTA; for instance, upgrading from Android 7.x Nougat to Android 8.x Oreo.
+Some users may need this tutorial to help them reset their phones into stock factory settings and hence maybe you do.
+Moreover, this will also be useful if you want to upgrade the current version of ROM into a newer version just in case you could not do it via OTA; for instance, upgrading from Android 7.x Nougat to Android 8.x Oreo.
 The best part of this method is the fact it is the ultimate solution if your device is bricked.
 Of course, the “bricked device” here means a soft-brick which is not related to or caused by any hardware damage.

-You will firstly need following items:
+You will firstly need the following items:

 - A Xiaomi Mi A1 device (codename Tissot);

 - A compatible USB data cable type C. Make sure it is a USB data cable and not USB charging cable only;

 - A Windows-based laptop / PC.
 We strongly suggest you use Windows 8/8.1/10 with a 64-bit system;

 - Your phone should have enough juice.
 Just make sure it has at least 65% battery power remaining;

 - Download the latest version of Mi Flash Tool;